 Municipal Well Operators, Public and Private Water Purveyors.
 There are over 20 public and private water purveyors in the LPV, as shown on Figure 1-8.
 A detailed description of each purveyor is included in the VCWPD Inventory of Public and Private Water Purveyors (VCWPD 2006).
-All of the purveyors in the LPV, including all municipal well operators, are in whole or part supplied water by CMWD, except for one that is supplied by UWCD.
 CMWD is one of seven water districts that together appoint a member to the FCGMA Board.
 Staff from both UWCD and CMWD have provided groundwater monitoring data, have participated in public meetings, and regularly collaborate with FCGMA staff.
-The city City of Moorpark also has direct representation on the FCGMA Board by the representative appointed to serve on behalf of the five incorporated cities within FCGMA jurisdiction.
+The City of Moorpark also has direct representation on the FCGMA Board by the representative appointed to serve on behalf of the five incorporated cities within FCGMA jurisdiction.
 Several of the water districts and mutuals have also participated in FCGMA public meetings and provided comments throughout the development of the GSP.